STANDARD OPERATING PROCEDURES

 - You should telephone the pharmacy to confirm they have current access to their pharmacies NHS net mail shared account and to alert them that a dental prescription will be sent.
 Agree whether this is necessary each time a dental prescription is sent.

 - Select the pharmacy from the list on DERS/REGO screen and then transmit the prescription to the pharmacy.
+Send the referral.
+The system will save the referral in the prescribing tab visible from the front screen.

 - Check the opening times of the patient’s preferred pharmacy you are sending the script to via their profile on the NHS website